pascalandy/gladiators-mastermind/README.md

 - Yearly meeting
 - Share question via email (PM)

-### My 3 conditions to invest energy in this mastermind
+### Three conditions to invest energy in this mastermind

 1. Be surrounded by people in different industries.
 2. Attend the Master Mind Group every 1 or 2 weeks.
 3. Meet once a year in person and celebrate our dedication.

 #### What is a Master Mind Group?
-It’s the coordination of knowledge and effort of two or more people, who work toward a definite purpose, in the spirit of harmony.

-« When we listen to the advice of other smart people, who want to help you, you will be at an economic advantage. »
+It’s the coordination of knowledge and effort of two or more people, who work toward a definite purpose, in the spirit of harmony. « When we listen to the advice of other smart people, who want to help you, you will be at an economic advantage. »

 Cheers!
 Pascal